-Privacy Risk: There is a risk that information may be shared with an unauthorized VA program or system or that data could be shared.
+Privacy Risk: There is a risk that information may be shared with unauthorized VA program or system or that data could be shared

-Mitigation: The principle of need-to-know is strictly adhered to by the SF VCL MedoraForce personnel.
+Mitigation: The principle of need-to-know is strictly adhered to by the Veterans Crisis Line personnel.
 Only personnel with a clear business purpose are allowed access to the system and the information contained within the system.
 Safeguards implemented to ensure data is not sent to the wrong VA organization include employee security and privacy training and awareness and required reporting of suspicious activity.
-Use of secure passwords, access for need-to-know basis, Personal Identification Verification (PIV)/USAccess Cards, Personal Identification Numbers (PIN), encryption, and access authorization are all security measures that are utilized.
+Use of secure passwords, access for need-to-know basis, Personal Identification Verification (PIV)/USAccess Cards, Personal Identification Numbers (PIN), encryption, and access authorization are all measures that are utilized within the facilities.